cjpatoilo/bowerless/readme.md

 $ npm install -g bowerless
 ```

-*NOTE: Install this npm package with `-g` to global use or with `-D` to add the package as a devDependency in the `package.json` file of your project.*
+*Note: Install this npm package with `-g` to global use or with `-D` to add the package as a devDependency in the `package.json` file of your project.*

 **Usage**